looker-open-source/sdk-codegen/packages/sdk/README.md

 }
 ```

-### More examples
+## More examples

-Looker's open source repository of [SDK Examples](https://github.com/looker-open-source/sdk-examples/tree/master/typescript) has more example scripts and applications that show how to use the Looker SDK.
+Looker's open source repository of [SDK Examples](https://github.com/looker-open-source/sdk-codegen/tree/main/examples/typescript) has more example scripts and applications that show how to use the various Looker language SDKs.

 ## A note about security